sfc-gh-dwilczak/tutorials/docs/snowflake/google/storage/cloud_storage.md

     */
     create or replace file format raw.gcp.json
         type = 'json';

-    -- Lets use that warehouse to load our json data. use warehouse developer;

     -- Create the table to load into. create or replace table json (